SweBarre/MyDemos/CaaSP/README.md

 Click "Home" to return to the velum GUI

+Install and setup kubectl if you don't already have it Look here for instructions: https://kubernetes.io/docs/tasks/tools/install-kubectl/

-You can test the connectivity
+After kubectl is installed, test the connectivity
 ```
 $ kubectl get nodes -o wide
 NAME       STATUS    ROLES     AGE       VERSION   EXTERNAL-IP   OS-IMAGE                 KERNEL-VERSION          CONTAINER-RUNTIME